dinhhung2512/Archon/README.md

     - If the chain is for HPool or HDPool, Archon will attempt to retrieve your device's hostname, and report your miner as `<HOSTNAME> via Archon` if successful - where `<HOSTNAME>` is the name of your computer or device.
 If Archon cannot retrieve the hostname, your miner will be reported simply as `Archon`.
     - For other chains, Archon will set the miner name as `<MINING SOFTWARE USER AGENT> via Archon v<VERSION>` to avoid potentially exposing your identity to the public.
   - *Note: The `User-Agent` header that Archon sends with submissions will always be `<MINING SOFTWARE USER AGENT> via Archon v<VERSION>`, you cannot customise that.
 This is only intended to give you a way to control the name that appears in your upstream pool/proxy web interface, for monitoring purposes, if it is supported.*
+- `isBoomcoin` *`Boolean`*
+  - Optional.
+Default = false.
+  - Required for mining solo Boomcoin, or any upstream which uses the /boom url subdirectory instead of /burst.
 - `appendVersionToMinerName` *`Boolean`*
   - Optional.
 Default = false
   - If this is enabled, Archon will automatically append the current version of itself to your `minerName`.